 Instrumental Program

 Each summer we enroll 82 of the most promising young instrumentalists from here and abroad to join us for an exciting summer of music making.
 Our students are typically 18 to 28 and enrolled in (or recently graduated from) undergraduate or graduate studies.
-On occasion, we do admit a high school student who is advanced enough and ready to undertake seven weeks of intensive study.

 The School of Music at Chautauqua considers orchestral work, private study, and chamber music each to be vital components of the program.
-The orchestra rehearses daily for the majority of the summer and performs its concerts in Chautauqua’s newly renovated (in 2017) 4,400-seat outdoor Amphitheater.
+The orchestra rehearses daily for the majority of the summer and performs its concerts in Chautauqua’s 4,400-seat outdoor Amphitheater.
 Other facets of orchestral study include sectionals, repertoire classes and mock auditions all run by our professional faculty.
 Topics covered include the psychology of auditioning, performance issues/anxiety, and instant feedback providing priceless insight into the professional road ahead.

 String players should note that there is a Resident Luthier on site who holds regular hours in Lenna Hall.